hmlewis-astro/disney_movie_nlp/final_pres/final_writeup.md

 - **Heroes vs. villains**: hero, hold, planet, mind, villain, extraordinary, earth, powerful, power, leader

 #### Recommendation System
+The model is incorporated into a recommendation system that can make recommendations based on the favorite Disney movie of one person _or_ the favorite Disney movies or two people.

-In the case where one person provides their favorite movie, the recommendation system calculates the cosine distance between the provided movie and all other available movies, returning the _n_ movies with the smallest distances.
-In the case where the favorite movies of two people are provided, the recommendation system calculates the cosine distance between each movie and all other available movies.
-The resulting
+In the case where one person provides their favorite movie, e.g., Movie A, the recommendation system calculates the cosine distance between the provided movie and all other available movies&mdash;cosine distances between Movie A and Movies B, C, D, etc.&mdash;returning the _n_ movies with the smallest distances.

+In the case where the favorite movies of two people are provided, e.g., Movie A and Movie B, the recommendation system calculates the cosine distance between each movie and all other available movies&mdash;cosine distances between Movie A and Movies C, D, E, etc., and cosine distances between Movie B and Movies C, D, E, etc. The movies available for recommendation (Movies C, D, E...) are scored based on the sum of their ranked distance from each input movie.
+That is, if Movie C has the smallest cosine distance to Movie A (rank 1) but the third smallest cosine distance to Movie B (rank 3) it receives a score of 4 (= 1 + 3).
+The _n_ movies with the lowest scores are recommended to the two people.

+[The recommender](https://github.com/hmlewis-astro/disney_movie_nlp/blob/main/recommender_d23.ipynb) currently references movies by their index in the imported dataframe; in the future, movies will be referenced by exact matches to the title.

 ### Tools